We think new drivers deserve to be given a chance, not priced off the road

 How much you could save

-Just by being willing to use a Smartbox tells us you’re a more safety conscious driver, Bear in mind that if you’re not driving carefully, the cost of your insurance could rise, although never by up to 20% over the year.
+Just by you being willing to use a Smartbox tells us you’re a more safety conscious driver.
+Please bear in mind that if you don't drive carefully, the cost of your insurance could rise, although never by more than 20% over the course of the year.

 How the discounts work